 The following year, I received a flyer in the mail inviting me to a prophecy seminar.
 I attended every night of the seminar and was amazed by the biblical messages the evangelist shared.
 At the end of the seminar, I was baptized into the Seventh-day Adventist Church and committed my life to the preaching of the Three Angels' Messages so to prepare a people to meet Jesus at His second coming.
 I conducted my first prophecy seminar soon after in Collegedale, Tennessee.

-Since my call to ministry, God has provided opportunities to travel to many places in the United States and around the world (such as Ecuador, Cuba, Costa Rica, Greece, Argentina, etc.) to preach and teach the gospel of Jesus Christ and the Three Angels' Messages with countless numbers of people.
-My most recent pastoral experience was the privilege of pastoring two churches in Atlanta, Georgia.
+Since my call to pastoral ministry, God has provided opportunities to travel to many places in the United States and around the world (such as Ecuador, Cuba, Costa Rica, Greece, Argentina, etc.) to preach and teach the gospel of Jesus Christ and the three angels' messages (Rev 14:6–12) with countless numbers of people.
 God ever continues to fill my life with His unspeakable joy and peace and has placed a unique calling and purpose in my life to serve Him in full-time ministry.
 I now get my greatest fulfillment in life from my relationship with Jesus and serving Him by leading others into a saving relationship with Him.

 If you are experiencing a void in your heart that keeps you from experiencing true joy and peace as I have been able to experience in Jesus, I hope you will consider a relationship with Him too.
-He will fill your heart with His love and replace your feelings of hopelessness, despair, and lack of direction with meaning and purpose.
-In fact, He will make you totally new as He has done for me.
-2 Corinthians 5:17 says, “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
-Would you like Christ to make you new as He has done for me?
+He will fill your heart with his love and replace your feelings of hopelessness, despair, and lack of direction with meaning and purpose.
+He will make you completely new as he has done for me.
+2 Corinthians 5:17 ESV says, “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
+Would you like for the Holy Spirit to make you a new creation in Christ?